List of breweries in Quebec

 This is an incomplete list of breweries in Quebec sorted by region.
 Breweries have been cropping up steadily over the past 30 to 40 years in the province of Québec, Canada.
-There are now 150 active breweries producing 3,348 different beers.
+In 2013 there were 150 active breweries producing 3,348 different beers.
 According to BeerAdvocate, 46 of the top 100 beers in Canada are brewed in Quebec.

+In November 2023, there were 333 licensed breweries in Québec.